All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Chronic, low-grade inflammation (often called "inflammaging") is a hallmark of biological aging.
 NAD+ reduces inflammatory signaling through sirtuin-mediated suppression of NF-kB, a master regulator of inflammatory gene expression.
 Glutathione modulates inflammatory cytokine production and supports the resolution of acute inflammation.

-Together, they address inflammation from both the metabolic signaling side (NAD+/sirtuins) and the oxidative stress side (glutathione), providing more comprehensive inflammatory control than either molecule alone.
+Together, they address inflammation from both the metabolic signaling side (NAD+/sirtuins) and the oxidative stress side (glutathione), providing more thorough inflammatory control than either molecule alone.

-The central theme across all these benefits is synergy.
-NAD+ and glutathione are not simply additive; they are mechanistically linked in ways that make their combined effect greater than the sum of their parts.
+The central theme across all these benefits is combined effect.
+NAD+ and glutathione aren't simply additive. they're mechanistically linked in ways that make their combined effect greater than the sum of their parts.

 • NAD+ powers the enzymes that recycle glutathione from its oxidized form back to its active reduced form